jmeowmeow/PixieReport/express-progress/tasks.md

 ### Service start / restart
  - [ ] start-up script
- - [ ] daemonization, better automatic restartability
+ - [ ] daemonization, better automatic restartability.
+Consider PM2

 ### Service load
  - [ ] observe load and latency
  - [ ] experiment with cache

 ### Pixie Rendering Flaw Reporting and Handling
  - [ ] What about rarely reporting stations?
-Should we refresh the snapshot more often?
+Should we refresh the active snapshot more often?
+ - [ ] What about stations with an unchanging old report?
  - [ ] What about stations with no geodata?
 Is this something loggable in the uptime/debug page?
  - [ ] What about weather conditions with no mapped image layer ("light rain showers"): loggable other than console?

+### Full METAR parse from raw METAR report.
+ - [ ] Add a fromRawMetar section to debug output.
+ - [ ] Reproduce the 'Decoded METAR" parsing logic for...
+     - [ ] temperature
+     - [ ] humidity (argh)
+     - [ ] wind
+     - [ ] sky cover
+     - [ ] weather conds